-This article will review weight-training, more accurately known as "resistance-training."
-Since there is so much information on this topic, the discussion will be divided into 2 separate parts: Part 1 will cover the basics.
-Part 2 will discuss more advanced theories and principles.
+This article will review "resistance-training."
+Since there is so much information on this topic, the discussion will be divided into 2 parts: Part 1 will cover the basics.
+Part 2 will address more advanced theories and principles.

 In these discussions, the term "strength-training" will not be used since working out with weights (or other forms of resistance) increases not only muscular strength, but improves muscular "endurance" and muscular "size" as well.

-Also, note that weights (barbells, dumbells) and weight-machines are not the only way to provide resistance.
-Resistance can be generated from working out with springs, rubber bands, or exercise machines like Bow-Flex(tm).
-Resistance training can also be achieved by using your body weight as the source of the resistance (for example, pull-ups, push-ups, dips, squats, and sit-ups).
-Even isometric exercises produce increases in strength.
+First, note that weights (barbells, dumbbells) and weight-machines are not the only way to provide resistance.
+Resistance can be generated with springs, rubber bands, or exercise machines like Bow-Flex(tm).
+Resistance training can also be achieved by using your body weight (for example, pull-ups, push-ups, dips, squats, and sit-ups).
+Isometric exercises are another form of resistance exercise.

-In fact, for some exercises, such as push-ups, pull-ups, sit-ups, dips, barbells aren't even an option.
-To add resistance to these exercises, consider using a weighted vest, such as the X-Vest(tm), a wearable vest that can hold anywhere from 1 to 84 pounds of weight.
+In fact, using barbells isn't even an option for some exercises: push-ups, pull-ups, sit-ups, dips.
+To add resistance to these exercises, consider wearing a weighted vest.
+Some vests can hold anywhere from 1 to 84 pounds of weight.